icon5730/Data_Extractor/README.md

-An All-In-One Bash script designed to combine some of Kali Linux's Forensics tools (Binwalk, Foremost, Bulk Extractor & Volatility) in order to automate the Forensics process.
+An All-In-One Bash script designed to combine some of Kali Linux's Forensics tools (Binwalk, Foremost, Bulk Extractor & Volatility) in order to automate the data Forensics process.

 The script performs the following operations:
 - Checks in order to make sure all tools are installed.
 If a tool is missing, the script attempts to install it.